USSURATONCACHI/c_vector.h/README.md

 // Create your custom vector type like this:
 #define VECTOR_IMPLEMENTATION   // Without this there will be only headers
 #define VECTOR_ITEM_TYPE double

-// You can specify destructor for your elements, if you want (example 02):
-//#define VECTOR_ITEM_DESTRUCTOR destroy_double

 #include <vector.h>

-// Now vec_<your-type> type is available.
-In this case, it is vec_double!

 int main() {
     vec_double vector = vec_double_create();